Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-All the terms are known: $N'(\tau_E)$ is our bimodule candidate, $^{\mathcal{B}(\mathcal{Z})}\widehat{CFDD}(id)^{\mathcal{B}(\mathcal{Z})^{!}}$ is identity DD bimodule described in \cite[Section 3]{LOT-arc}, and $^{\mathcal{B}(\mathcal{Z})}\widehat{CFDD}(\tau_E)^{\mathcal{B}(\mathcal{Z})^{!}}$ is an arc-slide DD type bimodule described in the same paper.
-See \cite[Definition 1.7]{LOT-arc} for the criterion for checking if a bimodule is an arc-slide bimodule, and \cite[Section 4]{LOT-arc} for a complete description of arc-slide bimodules.
-Both sides of the homotopy equivalence above are equal to the DD bimodule \ref{DD bimodule of Dehn twist}, which we describe in appendix (including types of differentials involved in the arc-slide bimodule).
-There, for elements of $\mathcal B(\mathcal Z)^!$ we use strand diagram notation: strands are on the horizontal lines numbered by 0 to 7, and, as an example, |(0, 2), (1, 3), (4 $\rightarrow$ 5)| means an element of the algebra corresponding to the chord from 4th to 5th line supplemented with idempotents (0, 2) and (1, 3) (this makes this an element of three-strands-moving algebra).
-See \cite[Section 3]{LOT-main} for a description of $B(\mathcal Z)^!$ (and the whole $A(\mathcal Z)$) in terms of strand diagrams.
+Next, we describe in detail the right-hand-side of Isomorphism~\eqref{eqqqq}.
+According to~\cite[Theorem~2]{LOT-arc}, the bimodule ${}^{\B(\Zpmc)}\widehat{CFDD}(\tau_E)^{\A(\Zpmc, g -1)}$ is an arc-slide type $DD$ bimodule described in~\cite[Definition~1.7]{LOT-arc}.
+Note that our arc-slide $\tau_E$ is an \emph{under-slide} (see~\cite[Definition~4.2]{LOT-arc}), and thus the actions of the corresponding bimodule are described explicitly in~\cite[Definition~4.19]{LOT-arc}.
+Figure~\ref{fig:arc-slide_DD_bimodule} depicts the resulting bimodule; let us pause to describe the notation.
+An arrow between generators $\x$ and $\y$ with the label $a \o b$ means that there is a type $DD$ action $\x \rightarrow a \o \y \o b$.
+For elements of algebra $\A(\Zpmc, g -1)$ we use the strand diagram notation from~\cite[Section~3]{LOT-main}, with the difference that our strands are the horizontal lines numbered by $0$ to $7$, while in~\cite{LOT-main} the strands are numbered by $1$ to $8$.
+As an example of our notation, $|(0, 2), (1, 3), (4 \rightarrow 5)|$ represents an element of the algebra corresponding to the strand going from the 4th to the 5th line supplemented with idempotents $(0, 2)$ and $(1, 3)$ (this makes this an element of three-strands-moving algebra).
+In the notation of~\cite[Definition~3.23]{LOT-main}: